 - Whichever way your organization recognizes consensus be sure to ask the following questions:

-- • Is everyone on board?• If not, what additional information is needed?
+- • If not, what additional information is needed?

 - This is the point where you might consider returning to Step 2 and repeating the process as necessary.
 Collaborative decision-making requires patience and practice.
 Remember, if you smell cat pee, you may have moved too quickly or skipped a step.